symfony/symfony-docs/book/part2.rst

     }

-Using the ``Request::getClientIp()`` method would have given you the right behavior from day one (and it would have covered the case where where you have chained proxies)::
+Using the ``Request::getClientIp()`` method would have given you the right behavior from day one (and it would have covered the case where you have chained proxies)::

     <?php